shegsharem/GUI-code-v1.0/README.md

 2. Paste `pip install pygame, pygame_gui, pypi-json, tk, pynput`, then press the enter key.

-3. Then, open _main.py_ and run it.
+3. Then, open _data/main.py_ and run it.

 <h5> Written by Logan Amos </h5>